Black hole solutions with a linear equation of state in Ho\v{r}ava gravity and Einstein--{\ae}ther theory: Introduction

-It is worth mentioning that, it is well known that various black hole solutions are supported by matter sources in the energy–momentum tensor.
+It is worth mentioning that it is well known that various black hole solutions are supported by matter sources in the energy--momentum tensor.
 The main strategy for constructing such solutions has been to prescribe energy density profiles based on certain physical arguments, from which the pressure components are then obtained.
 Well-known examples include the energy density profiles of regular black holes, see for instance \cite{Dymnikova:1992ux}, those of black holes with an integrable singularity \cite{Estrada:2023dcj}, black holes with a cosmic-void density profile \cite{Lustosa:2025mxr}, black holes with a dark-matter density profile \cite{Xu:2018wow}, etc. It is worth mentioning that a static and spherically symmetric geometry where $g_{tt} = -g_{rr}^{-1}$ implicitly yields an equation of state of the form $\rho = -p_{r}$ in General Relativity.

-The presence of matter sources in the energy–momentum tensor naturally leads one to consider applying the strategy of constructing black hole solutions starting from an equation of state.
+The presence of matter sources in the energy--momentum tensor naturally leads one to consider applying the strategy of constructing black hole solutions starting from an equation of state.
 This strategy has been less used than the former.
 However, some examples can be found in Ref. \cite{Ovalle:2018umz}, where isotropic, traceless, barotropic, and linear EoS are employed to construct black hole solutions.